Skip to main content

 7. Lack of remote access and control

 Given the current safety protocols, it is essential to have keyless entry for commercial doors that offer remote access and control.
-Look for a remote keyless door entry system that offers a mobile app or web portal for easy access without having to be on-site.
+Look for a system that offers a mobile app or web portal for easy access without having to be on site.
 The management software should also allow you to unlock the door, issue or revoke credentials, send temporary access links and adjust door schedules remotely.

 8. Managing multiple systems for each location

 If the business has multiple facilities, managing separate entry systems for each location can be time-consuming and expensive.
 Especially if people need access to multiple facilities, they may need to carry different credentials for each location.
-Instead, look for a keyless entry system for commercial buildings that can be installed at multiple sites and offers centralized administration and monitoring.
+Instead, look for a system that can be installed at multiple sites and offers centralized administration.
 This will help reduce the time and money spent on managing multiple systems.

 Commercial businesses that use keyless entry systems